prooph/event-store/README.md

 - [SingleStreamStrategy](src/Prooph/EventStore/Stream/SingleStreamStrategy.php): Stores the events of all aggregates in one single stream
 - [AggregateStreamStrategy](src/Prooph/EventStore/Stream/AggregateStreamStrategy.php): Creates a stream for each aggregate instance
 - [AggregateTypeStreamStrategy](src/Prooph/EventStore/Stream/AggregateTypeStreamStrategy.php): Stores the events of all aggregates of the same type (f.e. all Users) in one stream
+- [MappedSuperclassStreamStrategy](src/Prooph/EventStore/Stream/MappedSuperclassStreamStrategy.php): Stores the events of all aggregates of the same superclass in one stream

-** Note ** Check the usage example to see how you can set up a repository with a stream strategy.
+** Note ** Check the usage example to see how you can set up a repository with a stream strategy.*

 # AggregateTranslator